HoGentTIN/infra-labs/assignment/3-monitoring.md

 > Related issue: <https://github.com/grafana/grafana/issues/55962>

 If an existing Grafana Dashboard can be reused for your setup, this can be automated through one of the role variables.
 If not, it's okay if the dashboard was created manually and cannot be automatically reproduced after a `vagrant destroy; vagrant up`.
 In that case, it's important to document the process thoroughly in your lab report.

-## 3.5.
-Extensions

-- Make the gathering of metrics more secure with e.g. stricter firewall rules (only the monitoring server can access the Node Exporter port), TLS/SSL, authentication, ...
-- Also install `mysqld_exporter` on `srv100`.
-This will allow you to monitor the MariaDB server on this VM.
-The role is also available in the Prometheus collection.
-It requires a MariaDB user with the necessary permissions to access the metrics, so you should ensure that this user is also created.
-- Set up instrumentation for the DNS servers using `bind_exporter`.
-This is not available in the Prometheus collection, so look for a suitable role on Ansible Galaxy.
-- Set up instrumentation for the Apache web server.
-This is also not readily available as a role, so look into how you can install and configure this with Ansible.